CoverRight’s Mission and Editorial Guidelines.

 Q. Can I appeal if Medicare denies coverage for a medical procedure?

-Yes, beneficiaries have the right to appeal if Medicare refuses to pay for a medical procedure.
-They must, however, adhere to Medicare guidelines and provide the required paperwork and documentation within the allotted time frame to start an appeal.
+Yes, beneficiaries can appeal if Medicare refuses to pay for a medical procedure.
+However, they must adhere to Medicare guidelines and provide the required paperwork and documentation within the allotted time frame to start an appeal.

 Q. Are there any coverage limitations or exclusions to be aware of?